-For that, it can either return a string that is passed as the first (and only) positional argument to the underlying logger or a tuple of (args, kwargs) that are passed as log_method(args, kwargs).
+- A string that is passed as the first (and only) positional argument to the underlying logger. - A tuple of (args, kwargs) that are passed as log_method(args, kwargs). - A dictionary which is passed as log_method(kwargs).

 Therefore return 'hello world' is a shortcut for return (('hello world',), {}) (the example in Chains assumes this shortcut has been taken).